 An employee must not be permitted to work overtime for more than 12 hours a day (excluding break times) and 72 hours a month.

-The employer must pay at least 1.5 times the hourly basic rate of pay for overtime within 14 days after the last day of the salary period.
+Employers must pay at least 1.5 times the hourly basic rate of pay for overtime within 14 days after the last day of the pay period.
 The overtime rate payable is capped at an hourly rate of S$13.60.

 There is no mandatory probation period in Singapore, but common practice is three to six months.